MZ-2500: S-OS "SWORD"

-The common system of Z80 published in Oh!
+The common system of Z80 was published in Oh!
 MZ magazine.
 On many Z80 models, the same binary ran the same application for the same system.

-The MZ-2500 supports kanji conversion, kanji output, high-resolution display font, etc. in addition to the standard specifications, and an algo function is also available.
+The MZ-2500 supports kanji conversion, kanji output, high-resolution display font, etc. in addition to the standard specifications, and an Algo function is also available.
 Since 2DD disks can not support the entire area according to specifications, they are effectively used by allocating 512 KB to the file system and writing the main part of the system to the remaining part.

-Other than the MZ-2520, the MZ-80B / 2000/2200 version can also be used.
+Other than the MZ-2520, the MZ-80B/2000/2200 version can also be used.